Digital Transformation

 10 minute read

-Smart technology and digital transformation in healthcare are already changing the way patients are treated with services like telehealth, remote care, and health monitoring technology which connects patients and doctors like never before.
+Smart technology and digital transformation in healthcare have changed the way patients are treated with services like telehealth and remote care, health monitoring technology, and things like patient portals, which connect patients and doctors like never before.

 If you’d like to learn how your healthcare organization can accelerate its digital transformation and build a roadmap to do it, download Impact's Fast-Tracking Your Digital Transformation eBook now.